to Read Auras

 Scientists believe that

-surrounds our bodies.
-Visible to those who are tuned
+our bodies.
+Visible to those who are tuned in and through

-in and through aura cameras, it looks like layers
+aura cameras, it looks like layers of coloured clouds,

-and mood.
-Experts can also pinpoint any stress or
+your personality and mood.
+Experts can also pinpoint any

 is a technique used to practice reading your own